Sudan says it will discuss trade, migration deals with Israel | Law-Order

 Sudan says it will discuss trade, migration deals with Israel

-The U.S.-brokered accord made Khartoum the third Arab government to establish relations with Israel in the last two months, and only the fifth since 1948.
+The U.S.-brokered accord made Khartoum the third Arab government after the United Arab Emirates and Bahrain to establish relations with Israel in the last two months, and only the fifth since 1948.
 But prominent political factions in Sudan have rejected the accord.
 Some Sudanese officials have said it should be approved by a transitional parliament that has yet to be formed over a year after mass unrest ousted Islamist autocrat Omar al-Bashir.

 - READ MORE ON: